 The annual Fusion Center Assessment is a major component of the broader Fusion Center Performance Program (FCPP) which is designed to evaluate the performance of the National Network of Fusion Centers (National Network).

 The Assessment collects information to:

 - Communicate the fusion centers’ value in contributing to national information sharing and homeland security outcomes;

-- Identify, assess, and monitor capability development within fusion centers; and
+- Assess and monitor performance measures within fusion centers; and,

-- Define opportunities to improve the quality and effectiveness of federal government support to fusion centers.
+- Identify opportunities to improve the quality and effectiveness of federal government support to fusion centers.

-- The federal government focuses its support for fusion centers through the delivery and deployment of gap mitigation resources.
-These gap mitigation resources provide fusion centers with the knowledge, skills, and tools necessary to enable the effective execution of the fusion process.
+More specifically, the federal government supports fusion centers through the delivery and deployment of performance enhancing resources, which provide fusion centers with the knowledge, skills, and tools necessary to execute the fusion process.